smatter52/FlashGraphics/README.md

 ## Differences
 OpenGLes does not support XOR writing.
 The mode flag is re-purposed to set the alpha blend.

-EGL does support EGL_SINGLE_BUFFER so fg_flush(0) must be called to make the render visible.
+EGL does not support EGL_SINGLE_BUFFER so fg_flush(0) must be called to make the render visible.

 The function event_looper() must be called periodically to handle the event queue.
 Do not call it in a tight loop as this is detrimental to Linux.